kfarshchian/READme-Generator/README.md

   - [Questions](#Questions)

   ## Installation
+  How to install NPM - npm install
-  NPM install and NPM install --save inquirer@^6.3.1
+  How to install the NPM version I used - npm install --save inquirer@^6.3.1

   ## Usage
   ![alttext](./assets/images/readme1.png)